SkygearIO/features/features/5-basic-sso/api.md

 # Changes on API at skygear-server

-- New handler `auth:provider:login` for plugin, master key required
+- New handler `sso:oauth:login` for plugin, master key required
     - login user only if user exists
-- New handler `auth:provider:signup` for plugin, master key required
+- New handler `sso:oauth:signup` for plugin, master key required
     - create new user with provided auth data and profile
-- New handler `auth:provider:link` for plugin, master key required
+- New handler `sso:oauth:link` for plugin, master key required
     - link user with provided auth data and user id
-- New handler `auth:provider:unlink` for plugin, master key required
+- New handler `sso:oauth:unlink` for plugin, master key required
     - unlink user with provider name and user id

 # Changes on Portal